 Normalized Difference Vegetation Index, or NDVI, is commonly used in agriculture to quantify vegetation by measuring levels of near-infrared and red light.

-Wide Dynamic Range Vegetation Index, or WDRVI, works similarly by measuring levels of near-infrared and red light.
-WDRVI is at least three times more accurate than NDVI as it is able to pick up on subtle differences in the crop canopy in moderate to high vegetation density.
-This is especially important for crops with dense canopies and mature crops.
+Wide Dynamic Range Vegetation Index, or WDRVI, works by similarly measuring levels of near-infrared and red light but is at least three times more accurate than NDVI because it is able to pick up on subtle differences in the crop canopy in moderate-to-high vegetation density, which is especially important for crops with dense canopies and mature crops.